bloominninja/cs480Hines/PA5/README.md

-Obj Loader
+Cube Manipulation PA2
 ========================================

 Building This Example
 ---------------------

-To build this example cd to p4 directory, then
+To build this example cd to p2 directory, then

 >$ cd build
 >$ make